jameswarren123/ClassifyAdversarialImages/README.md

 - TensorFlor
 - PyTorch
 ## Setup
-Download the ipynb file hear and upload it to google colab.
+Download the ipynb file here and upload it to google colab.